strongloop/strongloop.com2/_posts/2018-07-20-loopback-4-developer-preview-3.md

 ## Model Relations Preview

 In real-world applications, it is common to have models related to each other.
-For Developer Preview #3, we created the infrastructure to support model relations in this release and added support of `hasMany` relation.
+We created the infrastructure to support model relations in this release and added support of `hasMany` relation.
 For more details, see [the relation documentation page](link) and try out the [example](link).

 ## Validation and Type Conversion

 We added the support to coerce primitive types in query and path parameters as well as the headers.
-There is also minimal validation on the input parameters using [AJV][ajv].
+There is also minimal validation on the input parameters and request bodies using [AJV][ajv].
 Check out the [documentation](link) for more details.

 ## Usability Enhancements